Museum of Ethnography in Budapest

-The Museum of Ethnography houses a splendid permanent collection on Hungarian traditional culture, as well as various temporary exhibitions.
+The Museum of Ethnography houses a splendid permanent collection that helps visitors delve into Hungarian traditional culture, as well as various temporary exhibitions.

 Through its varied collection, the museum depicts the country’s traditional culture and the citizen’s way of life, including the different ethnic groups that existed in Hungary.
 The Museum recreates everyday Hungarian life from the end of the eighteenth century until World War I, which in our opinion is a very entertaining way of exploring the country’s culture.

-Some of the exhibitions include interesting information on other cultures, including Europe, Asia, Africa, America and Oceanic.
+Some of the exhibitions include interesting information on other cultures, including Europe, Asia, Africa, America, and Oceania.